Our work on sepsis

 National Early Warning Score (NEWS)

-A National Early Warning Score NEWS was developed by the Royal College of Physicians (RCP) in 2012 to standardise the process of recording, scoring and responding to changes in routinely measured physiological parameters in acutely ill patients.
+The National Early Warning Score NEWS was developed by the Royal College of Physicians in 2012 to standardise the process of recording, scoring and responding to changes in routinely measured physiological parameters in acutely ill patients.

-In December 2017, an updated version of NEWS, NEWS2 was published.
-It contains welcome improvements on the previous version of NEWS.
+In December 2017, an updated version of NEWS,.
+It contains improvements on the previous version of NEWS.
 For example, the chronic hypoxia sub chart helps to better tailor escalation to baseline oxygen levels in those with respiratory disease.
 It also includes the addition of delirium to the consciousness sub chart, and the reinforcement of the value of aggregate scores versus single parameter extreme recordings.